 In this article, we will show you how to edit PDFs in PHP using PDF.co Web API.
 The code will be written in PHP and PDF.co will be used to perform the actions.

-We will use this sample PDF form and use coordinates to add text.
+We will utilize a sample PDF form as our starting point and use coordinate-based positioning to add text dynamically.

 Step 1: Start Apache Server

-- First, let’s start the Apache server so we can run our program in the local browser.
+- To begin, let’s start the Apache server so that we can run our program in the local browser.

 Step 2: Source Code

-- Next, add the PHP sample code in the Visual Studio Code editor.
-You can also use your favorite editor in PHP.
-This source code is available at PDF.co API Docs.
+- Next, let’s add the PHP sample code to your preferred editor, such as Visual Studio Code or any other PHP-compatible editor.
+This source code is available in PDF.co API Docs.